 There are general salary-related incentives for employing people and special incentives for employing disabled persons.
 Employers may retain the salary tax deducted from these disabled employees' earnings for a period of up to three years.
-For new employees employed on a regular basis, employers may be refunded between 65% and 75% of tax paid.
+Until 1 July 2016, employers may be refunded between 65% and 75% of tax paid in respect of new employees employed on a regular basis.